Fiori-Tracker/fioritracker.github.io/docs/faq.md

 ### 5. Will the Fiori Tracker release 2020 work on my S/4 HANA system on a different release (1610, 1709, 1809, 1909, 2021)?

 Yes.
 Fiori Tracker release numbering is independent of SAP release numbering.
-Fiori Tracker release 2020 is compatible with SAP S/4 HANA releases from 1610 to 2021.
+Fiori Tracker release 2020 is compatible with SAP S/4HANA releases from 1610 to 2021.
 Refer [Minimal requirements](inst/min.md) for more details.

 ### 6. What details do you need for troubleshooting the issues?